Riteshgvnd/riteshgvnd.github.io/_pages/about.md

 I am part of **Casper (Computer Architecture for Security and Performance)** research team, working under the guidance of [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/), where our team is working to design advanced techniques to improve system performance.

-Apart from that, I am a huge Pink Floyd fan, I also love to travel (who doesn't :P) and read about random topics on Wikipedia.
+Apart from that, I am a huge Pink Floyd fan, I also love to travel (who doesn't :P) and I also pass my time reading about topics in history and science on Wikipedia.

 Anyway, please feel free to contact me for any technical or non-technical discussions.